Sun/shade: Full sun to part shade

 Host plant for 23 caterpillar species

-Ringed by yellow petal-like rays, black-eyed Susan’s dark floral disk stands out boldly in the garden, creating a striking spotted effect when the plant is present in abundance.
+With their yellow petals and dark centers, black-eyed Susans create a striking cheetah-spot pattern in the garden, especially when grown as a dense patch.
 In contrast to perennial wildflowers which re-sprout each growing season from long-lived roots, a single black-eyed Susan will generally sprout for just two growing seasons.
 Plants with such short life cycles tend to proliferate in the early years of meadow creation, however, spreading rapidly through their own seed production.
 Over time – usually within 5 years – their abundance will significantly decline as they are replaced by perennial wildflowers that are slower to establish.

 Including black-eyed Susan and other short-lived wildflowers in one’s garden is helpful, in part, because these plants tend to fill in space that would otherwise be prone to weed encroachment during the garden’s initial phase.
 Furthermore, many long-lived perennials take several years to begin flowering, whereas short-lived species like black-eyed Susan often flower the first year, providing rapid visual interest.
 Once black-eyed Susan begins to diminish, mowing a section of the garden for a growing season will generally result in its increased presence the following year.